-- We reviewed management's assessment of the carrying value of the group's intangible assets.
-In considering this assessment, we evaluated: - The discounted cash-flow forecasts for the group and the relevant cash generating units.
-This assessment included consideration of the key assumptions, which principally included discount rate and growth rates as discussed in Note 13; - We have checked the arithmetic accuracy of the forecast: - Held discussion with management over plans and intentions for the group; - Applied stress tests to the model for reasonable possible changes in the assumptions; and - Performed a shadow calculation of the discount rate by our internal valuation specialist.
+We reviewed management's assessment of the carrying value of the group's intangible assets.
+Our procedures included:

+- Evaluated the design and implementation of controls around impairments; - Reviewing the discounted cash-flow forecasts for the group and the relevant cash generating units to ensure that the cash generating units were appropriately identified and an assessment of the key assumptions, which principally included discount rate and growth rates as discussed in Note 13: - We have checked the arithmetic accuracy of the forecast; - Applied stress tests to the model for reasonable possible changes in the assumptions; and - Performed a shadow calculation of the discount rate using our internal valuation specialist.